infinity-a11y/PhyloTrace/README.md

 In addition to the points listed on the roadmap, we constantly improve existing features.

 ✅ ***"Hello World!"*** - Version 1.0.0\
-✅ Sophisticated MST Graphs (e.g. Pie Charts as Nodes)\
+✅ Advanced MST Network Graphs (Clustering, Variable Mapping, etc.)\
 ✅ Compatibility with Microsoft Windows\
 ✅ Hash-based Decentralized cgMLST\
-✅ MST Graph Clustering\
+✅ Implemented Antimicrobial Resistance Screening\
-🔲 Support for additional cgMLST scheme databases (e.g. pubMLST, EnteroBase, Institut Pasteur)\
+🔲 Support for additional typing scheme databases\
 🔲 Implementation of a NGS Assembly Pipeline\
 🔲 Backwards Compatibility with MLST (ST calling)\
 🔲 Implementation of wgMLST\
-🔲 Implementation of a Gene Enrichment Analysis\
+🔲 Implementation of a Gene Enrichment Analysis